Mehmet Oz: Medical career

-In 2003, Oz was scheduled to present medical research regarding heart bypass surgery and heart-lung machines to the yearly conference of the American Association for Thoracic Surgery, but Oz was forced to withdraw the presentation and he was banned for two years from presentations to the association or publishing work in the association's medical journal.
+In 2003, Oz was scheduled to present medical research on heart bypass surgery and heart-lung machines to the yearly conference of the American Association for Thoracic Surgery.
+Oz was forced to withdraw the presentation.
+He was banned from presenting to the association or publishing work in the association's medical journal for two years.
 Association officials said that the ban was not due to academic dishonesty, but in part due to Oz's team having changed the methodology of the study from what was agreed upon for presentation.
 Oz's 2022 political campaign said that the incident was due to Oz's team having extended "the scope of the work with more patients".
-Anonymous sources cited by The Washington Post said that another reason for the rejection was due to having data from too few test subjects to reach a strong conclusion.
+Anonymous sources cited by The Washington Post said that another reason for the rejection was having data from too few test subjects to reach a strong conclusion.

 In 2010, Oz joined Jeff Arnold as co-founder of Sharecare, Inc. In 2015, a group of 10 physicians demanded Columbia remove Oz from the faculty for his alleged "disdain for science and for evidence-based medicine".
 Columbia defended Oz and dismissed calls for his termination, saying that they are "committed to the principle of academic freedom and to upholding faculty members' freedom of expression".
 Oz responded to the call, saying "I bring the public information that will help them on their path to be their best selves" and that his show provides "multiple points of view, including mine, which is offered without conflict of interest."

-In 2024, he was accused of not disclosing his role in food supplement company iHerb, whose products he recommends in his various channels.
+In 2024, he was accused of not disclosing his role in the food supplement company iHerb, whose products he recommends in his various channels.